S4Plus/pyctype/README.md

 python evaluate.py [-c CONFIG] project
 ```

-`project` is the path of the project (or file) to be analyzed, `CONFIG` is an optional argument for specifying the compilation options to parse the project.
+`project` is the path of the project (or a file) to be analyzed, `CONFIG` is an optional argument for specifying the compilation options to parse the project.
 See `src/ppconfig.yml` for embedded compilation options of CPython3.6, NumPy, Pillow, and python-ldap.
 **Absolute paths there should be replaced with yours.**
 `src/preprocess.py` can be used to help configure new compilation options.